-We now sell an extensive variety of produce from our farm shop: superb meat including home-made sausages and bacon, fresh bread daily, delicious handmade meat pies, home-made cakes, scones, quiche, jams and preserves, local honey and fruit juices, a large range of ‘COOK’ frozen meals, Salcombe Dairy ice-cream, a good selection of cheeses and dairy, free range eggs, grocery essentials, petfood plus of course our superbly fresh fruit, vegetables, salads and potatoes.
+We now sell an extensive variety of produce from our farm shop: superb meat including home-made sausages and bacon, fresh bread daily, delicious handmade meat pies, home-made cakes, scones, quiche, jams and preserves, local honey and fruit juices, a large range of ‘COOK’ frozen meals, Salcombe Dairy ice-cream, a good selection of cheeses and dairy, free range eggs, grocery essentials, plus of course our superbly fresh fruit, vegetables, salads and potatoes.

 “Like Father, Like Son”

 We take great pride in what we do.
 The shop is a passion to us and our great team.
-Pay us a visit – hope you enjoy it.
+Pay us a visit – hope you enjoy it.”

-Chris, Denise and David Farmer
+Denise, Chris, David and Hayley Farmer